This article will share with you how to prepare and pass the SC-200 Microsoft Security Operations Analyst certification exam successfully.

 - Plan and configure Microsoft Defender for Cloud settings, including selecting target subscriptions and workspaces

 - Assess and recommend cloud workload protection

-Plan and implement the use of data connectors for ingestion of data sources in Azure Defender
+Plan and implement the use of data connectors for ingestion of data sources in Microsoft Defender for Cloud

-- Identify data sources to be ingested for Azure Defender
+- Identify data sources to be ingested for Microsoft Defender for Cloud

 - Validate alert configuration

 - Design and configure workflow automation in Microsoft Defender for Cloud